 members always: Daria Grace, J. Walter Hawkes; often: Russ Meissner, Jim Whitney, Ian Riggs, Tim Luntzel, Mike Neer, Andrew Burns; sometimes: Doug Wamble, Matt Munisteri

-The Ponies officially released our new record on January 20th, 2016!
+The Ponies officially released our latest record on January 20th, 2016!
 It's titled Get Out Under The Moon, and it includes 14 new tracks and features many fantastic musicians.
 You can read a review of the new record from New York Music Daily blog here.
 You can buy the record digitally on Bandcamp, iTunes or Amazon.
 If you'd like a CD, vinyl LP, or tote bag, you can buy one (or more!) also on Bandcamp.

 The Pre-War Ponies was formed in 2007 by Daria Grace, who wanted to put to use her growing collection of sheet music and repertoire of not-quite hits from the 20s, 30s and 40s.
 She quickly recruited her old friend, trombonist and soprano uke player J. Walter Hawkes to be a part of the madness, and they have become the core duo of the band.